 You can find a local music teacher through a service like TakeLessons.
 Sites like these sites allow you to find professionals online that are currently available for new clients.

 Finding a local or online school that offers music courses is optimal for those looking to learn how to sing or play an instrument as an adult.
-It's my top recommendation for getting effective results and being able to use the completion of these courses to your advantage.
+It's my top recommendation for getting effective results and using the completion of these courses to your advantage.

 Finding a private teacher that offers in-person or virtual lessons is a great choice for those who are also learning the ins and outs of music.
-A private virtual teacher can get to know you personally and work with your individual needs.
+A private virtual teacher can get to know you personally and meet your needs.

-A virtual teacher is also a good idea for someone who can consistently meet with their teacher every week to work on their musical skill, but you can be a little less strict with your meeting times.
+A virtual teacher is also a good idea for someone who can consistently meet with their teacher weekly to work on their musical skill, but you can be a little less strict with your meeting times.

-This is the best option for those who are living in an area that has limited access to teachers and classes that they can choose.
+This is the best option for those living in an area with limited access to teachers and classes they can choose.

 Finding a virtual music teacher to provide you with a prerecorded training program is a solid choice for those who are also learning to write music.
-It's a great choice if you find yourself unable to afford a private teacher or local class to go to.
+It's a great choice if you cannot afford a private teacher or local class to go to.

 You can find a good songwriting and singer lesson program through a service like Singorama Songwriter.
 Programs like this allow you to find professionals online that are currently available for anyone.

-Studying the best musicians, singers, and songwriters online is a good idea, but they won't be able to tell you the technical must-haves when it comes to music theory and education.
+Studying the best musicians, singers, and songwriters online is a good idea, but they won't be able to tell you the technical must-haves regarding music theory and education.
 Learning the building blocks of your career is always a great idea.